Muzietto/s-s-s/README.md

 # s-s-s

-Unit tests (JUnit 3) are to be found in:
+Unit tests (JUnit 3) ensure 100% code coverage and are to be found in:

  - `spec/org/faustinelli/sss/model`
  - `spec/org/faustinelli/sss/util`